Low Oil Pressure At Idle: Quick Diagnosis, and Easy Fix!

 5. Illumination of the Check Engine Light

 Like low oil pressure light, there is also a check engine light on the dashboard that shows that something is a problem with the engine.
-Check engine light usually illuminates when there is misfiring in the engine, which can be caused by low oil pressure as discussed above.

-Causes Of Low Oil Pressure At Idle
+What are the Causes Of Car Engine Oil Pressure Low at Idle RPM?

 Here are the causes of low oil pressure at idle: